-We prepare licence agreements that allow a party to use the plant and equipment and the intellectual property of another party for a fee without obtaining ownership of that property.
+We prepare licence agreements that allow a party to use the plant and equipment and the intellectual property of another party, including a business name, for a fee without obtaining ownership of that property.

 Our Proven Experience